OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 of the same cluster.
 All traffic for pf_ring will be load balanced across acquisition threads of the same cluster id.

+The "inner" flow means that the traffic will be load balanced based on address tuple after the outer vlan has been removed.

 +----------------------------+--------------------------------------------------+
 | Cluster Type               | Value                                            |
 +============================+==================================================+